justingreerbbi/wordpress-oauth-server/readme.txt

 === OAuth2 Complete For WordPress ===
 Contributors: jgwpk
 Donate link: http://justin-greer.com/donate
-Tags: oauth2, oath provider, provider, oauth, oauth client, signle sign on, sso Requires at least: 3.4.2
+Tags: oauth2, OAuth provider, Provider, OAuth, OAuth client, Single Sign On, sso Requires at least: 3.4.2
 Tested up to: 3.5.1
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Allows WordPress to use OAuth 2 and become a SSO - Data provider.
-Your site will be able provided Single Sign On and also deliver authorized user data.
+Your site will be able provided Single Sign On and also deliver authorized user data using the built in OAuth 2.0 API.

 == Description ==